Growing up, my family drilled into my head that the road to success was good grades, a prominent school, and getting a great job.

-Each child was told by the researcher that he/she would be leaving the room for a few minutes and gave them a simple choice: if the child waited until the researcher returned, they would be rewarded with two marshmallows.
+The researcher told each child that he/she would be leaving the room for a few minutes and gave them a simple choice: if the child waited until the researcher returned, they would be rewarded with two marshmallows.

-If the child could not wait to eat the marshmallow, then they were to ring a bell and the researcher would return immediately—however, they would not receive a second marshmallow.
+If the child could not wait to eat the marshmallow, they would ring a bell, and the researcher would return immediately; however, they would not receive a second marshmallow.

 The experiment explored willpower and delayed gratification.
-It led Mischel and his partners to a framework that explained the ability human beings have to delay gratification despite emotional impulses.
+It led Mischel and his partners to a framework that explained human beings’ ability to delay gratification despite emotional impulses.

-Researchers followed the 59 subjects of the experiment into adulthood and found that those who were less successful at resisting the marshmallow as children performed more poorly on self-control tasks as adults.
+Researchers followed the 59 subjects of the experiment into adulthood and found that those who were less successful at resisting the marshmallow as children performed more poorly on self-control than adults.
 In contrast, those who chose delayed gratification proved to have better self-control as adults.

-The reason I’m citing this experiment is that delayed gratification is a big deterrent for those leaping from employment to entrepreneurship.
+I’m citing this experiment because delayed gratification is a significant deterrent for those leaping from employment to entrepreneurship.